Aruba Taxi Fares

 Fares are fixed — use that

-- Ask the driver to show you the rate sheet — they're required to have it in the car
+• Ask the driver to walk through the rate with you — they're required to make the official fares available on request

-- If there's still a disagreement, pay what was asked, keep it friendly, and report it to the DTP
+• If it still doesn't add up, pay what was asked, keep it friendly, and report it to the DTP

 Getting around during your stay